Government nominates Philip Lane for ECB role

 Philip Lane, a former Trinity College professor, is reported to be highly regarded by finance ministers.
 File photograph: Tom Honan/The Irish Times

-The governor of the Irish Central Bank Philip Lane has been nominated for appointment as the next chief economist of the European Central Bank, Paschal Donohue told journalists in Brussels on Monday.
+The governor of the Central Bank of Ireland Philip Lane has been nominated for appointment as the next chief economist of the European Central Bank, Paschal Donohoe told journalists in Brussels on Monday.

-The appointment by finance ministers in the next month, if successful, would see Ireland taking its first seat on the board of the ECB - it is currently the only founder euro member state not to have been represented on the six-member executive board.
+The appointment by finance ministers in the next month, if successful, would see Ireland taking its first seat on the board of the ECB.
+It is the only founder euro member state not to have been represented on the six-member executive board.

-“I’m pleased to confirm that I will be nominating Philip Lane for the approaching vacancy in the European Central Bank, “ Mr Donohue told journalists on his way in to a Eurogroup meeting.
+“I’m pleased to confirm that I will be nominating Philip Lane for the approaching vacancy in the European Central Bank, “ Mr Donohoe told journalists on his way in to a Eurogroup meeting.

 “Philip has done an exemplary job leading the Irish Central Bank during the current phase of economic stability in Ireland and he has demonstrated his credentials as a central banker of the first order,” the minister said.